MingSun-Tse/mingsun-tse.github.io/_pages/about.md

 ## News
 - 2023.01: 🔥Check out our preprint work that deciphers the *so confusing* benchmark situation in neural network (filter) pruning: [[Arxiv](https://arxiv.org/abs/2301.05219)] [[Code](https://github.com/mingsun-tse/why-the-state-of-pruning-so-confusing)]
+- 2022.12: 🔥Check out our new blazing fast🚀 neural rendering model on mobile devices: MobileR2L can render a 1008x756 image at 56fps on iPhone13 [[Arxiv](https://arxiv.org/abs/2212.08057)] [[Code](https://github.com/snap-research/MobileR2L)]
 - 2022.12: Recognized among [2022 Snap Fellowship Honorable Mentions](https://research.snap.com/fellowships.html).
 Thanks to Snap!
 - 2022.10: **[NeurIPS'22]** Awarded the NeurIPS'22 Scholar Award.
 Thanks to <a href="https://nips.cc/">NeurIPS</a>!
 - 2022.09: **[NeurIPS'22]** 3 papers accepted by NeurIPS'22: One on my lead (it was my 1st internship work at MERL in 2020 summer.
 Rejected 4 times.
 Now finally I close the loop.
 Thanks to my co-authors and the reviewers!), two collaborations.
 Code: <a href="https://huanwang.tech/Good-DA-in-KD/">Good-DA-in-KD</a>, <a href="https://github.com/yueb17/PEMN">PEMN</a>, <a href="https://github.com/BeSpontaneous/AFNet-pytorch">AFNet</a>.